How Long to Keep Your Credit Card Statements: What You Should Know

 The Takeaway

-How long someone should keep their credit card statements depends on their unique needs.
-If someone has extended warranties through their credit card issuer, they may keep them for the length of their warranty in case they need a reference.
-Or, if someone uses the statements to help them with their tax deductions, it can be a good idea to hold onto them for up to seven years in case any questions arise.
+How long you should keep your credit card statements depends on your unique needs, but 60 days is a good rule of thumb.
+If you have extended warranties through your credit card issuer, you may keep statements for the length of their warranty in case you need a reference.
+Or, if you use the statements to help with your tax deductions, it can be a good idea to hold onto them for up to seven years in case any questions arise.

 FAQ